flaneurette/UX.js/README.md

 An example showing a http request

 # Full examples
+#### website.html
+An example showing a responsive website, dynamically generated with Magic.js
 #### interface.html
 An example showing a responsive interface, dynamically generated with Magic.js
 #### blog.html